When you think about your business, does the word hustle come to mind? The idea that you’re “hustling” in your business?

 To a lot of us this seems great.
 It seems like we’re doing what we’re supposed to do.
 Building a business means that you can’t be stationary.
-If we are, then we’re being lazy or we’re not serious about our goals or our businesses.
+There’s this belief that if you are stationary, then you’re being lazy or you’re not serious about your goals or your businesses.

-But lately I’ve started to re-think the hustle.
-Not that I don’t believe in the need for us as business owners to work hard.
+I had to re-think the hustle.
+Not that I don’t believe in the need for us as business owners to do the work.
 Of course I do.
-But as I get older and my life priorities change, I’ve started to think about hustle in a different way.

-To me, business hustle doesn’t have to mean non-stop motion.
-It doesn’t have to mean the total draining of energy, the complete lack of sleep, or the constant socializing that it once did.
+But business doesn’t have to mean non-stop motion.
+It doesn’t have to mean the total draining of energy, the complete lack of sleep, or the constant networking.

-Instead, I’ve started to think of hustling more as progress.
-And progress comes in a lot of different forms.
-Progress appears when you learn a new skill, read a book, meet new people, or come up with fresh ideas.
+Progress comes in a lot of different forms.
+Progress appears when you learn a new skill, read a book that inspires you, meet even one new person, or come up with fresh ideas.

 Progress also comes in the form of recuperation, rest, rejuvenation, clearing your mind, changing direction, appreciating life, acknowledging the passing of time, remembering what’s most important in life, and making decisions that ultimately make you happy.

-It’s tempting to zero in on this version of hustle, the more traditional one that’s often referenced by business moguls like Gary Vaynerchuk, where you’re talking fast and moving faster; your wheeling and dealing and moving and shaking.
+It’s tempting to zero in on this version of hustle, the more traditional one that’s often referenced by certain business moguls, where you’re talking fast and moving faster; you’re wheeling and dealing and moving and shaking.

-Decide on your own definition of hustling and use that as your measuring stick for growth.
+Decide on your own measuring stick for growth.